-Intuitive design will reduce the cognitive load on your users and help them get things done faster.
-In order to make banking app design intuitive you should bear in mind several principles:
+Intuitive design reduces the cognitive load for your users and helps them get things done faster.
+To make an intuitive mobile banking design, you should keep some principles in mind:

-Don’t clutter your app with tens of options and buttons.
+Don’t overload your app with dozens of options and buttons.
 Great UX is when users can complete their tasks with as little input as possible.

-The fonts should be clear and easy-to-read.
-If you have an international mobile banking app, make sure the font family supports characters in other languages.
-Readable font size starts with 16 pixels (or 11 points).
-Anything smaller can cause reading difficulties, which leads to poor UX.
-Also, pay attention to appropriate spacing.
+All text in the app needs to be clear and easy to read, so pay attention to fonts and spacing.
+If you work on an international mobile banking app UI design, make sure the font family supports characters in other languages.
+The readable font size starts at 16 pixels (or 11 points).
+Anything smaller can cause reading difficulties and result in poor UX.
+Also, make sure that the spacing is correct.

-Buttons is another aspect that has a major effect on the UX.
-Large-sized buttons that dominate the screen invade the display area and poorly affect the readability of your app.
-Too small buttons, on the other hand, are hard to tap and cause mistaken taps which lead to users’ frustration.
+Buttons are another aspect that has a great impact on UX.
+Large-sized buttons that dominate the screen take up a lot of space and badly affect the readability of your app.
+On the other hand, buttons that are too small are hard to tap and lead to incorrect inputs, frustrating the user.

-Long lists of services and products can scare your users and cause clutter.
-That’s why having features and services categorized and presented in the form of cards will make operating the app easier.
-The menu or dashboard will look more attractive and navigating through them will be easier.
+Long lists of services and products can discourage your users and lead to clutter.
+Therefore, if you categorize features and services and present them in the form of cards, it will be easier to use the app.
+The menu or dashboard looks more attractive and facilitates navigation.

-A good practice is to give users instant access to screens that display insights about their finances.
-For example, these are statistics based on spending habits, debt settlement records, and savings.
+A good practice is to give users instant access to screens that provide insights into their finances.
+These are, for example, statistics about spending habits, debt settlement records, and savings.

-It is convenient to see the nearest ATMs in one application instead of searching them on Google.
-Besides, maps can be used to mark the locations where you made your recent spendings.
+It’s convenient to see the nearest ATMs right in the application instead of having to search for them on Google.
+Also, maps can be used to enable users to mark the places where they have made their last spending.

-This one is tricky because no one wants to be bombarded with tons of notifications.
-However, if personalized, they can be helpful.
-Such notifications keep users up-to-date about the information that matters to them.
-Allow your users to select what they want to get notified about, for example, card or bill payment, credit score, or loan application updates.
+This is a tricky one because no one wants to be bombarded with a flood of notifications.
+However, if they are personalized, they can be helpful.
+Such notifications keep users up to date with the information that is relevant to them.
+Allow your users to choose what they want to be notified about, such as auto payments made, account top up, credit score or loan application updates, etc.

 Click here to find more designs for FinTech solutions by Itexus.